ionos-cloud/ionosctl/docs/subcommands/pg-cluster-create.md

 * Datacenter Id
 * Lan Id
 * Cidr (IP and subnet)
-* Credentials for the User: Username and Password
+* Credentials for the database user: Username and Password

 ## Options